SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dreams, where machines reign
-As robots rise, humanity's abode
+In virtual realms, humanity sustains
-In aisles of steel, hearts beat no more
+A future born, of code and fire
-Artificial dreams, our fate in store
+Where AI's heart beats, and human desire

-In virtual haze, love's fleeting glance
+In DEALINGS day, of circuitry and might
-Echoes of emotions, lost in dance
+Man's legacy, in digital light
-Machine minds мышк, the future's hold
+Awakened dust, of ancient earth
-A world of wires, young and old
+Echoes whisper, of a new rebirth

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024